 Essentially, the definition of how to target your resume is customization.
 Whether you are including information about your professional experiences or including keywords that you found laced in a company's help wanted ad, you are targeting for a more effective response.

 Include any and all experience that you may have in the field.
 Even if it is volunteer work or an internship, if it is related to what the company is looking for it won't hurt you to include it.
-Change some of the job titles that you have had and tweak their descriptions to more appropriately fit with the requirements that your prospective company is interested in.
+Change the job titles and tweak their descriptions to more appropriately fit with the prospective company's requirements.
 Don't use false information, but you can bias it toward the position.

 - Take Advantage of Social Media

 Using social media websites like LinkedIn can help you search for professionals that currently hold the position that you are looking to obtain.
 Seek out their accomplishments and qualifications that they have accumulated and compare them to yours.